-UK's most popular cooking cherry.
+UK's most popular cooking cherry

-Sharply acidic fruits for making pies, jams and cherry brandy.
+Sharply acidic fruits for making pies, jams and cherry brandy

-Self fertile and a good pollinator for other varieties.
+A good pollinator for other varieties

 Cherry ‘Morello’ is the best known of the cooking cherries, with very juicy dark red fruits for making pies, jams, wine or cherry brandy.
 The fruits are sharply acidic when fresh, but cook to a deep, rich cherry flavour.
 This sour cherry is particularly hardy and grows well in northern parts of the UK, producing a bumper crop from late July onwards.
 This variety is self-fertile and makes an excellent pollinator for most other varieties.

 This variety is self-fertile and does not require a pollination partner.

 Estimated time to cropping once planted: 2 years.

 Plant height and spread is seasonal therefore we list by pot size rather than a defined plant size.
 The height and spread of the plant delivered will vary depending on the season, meaning arrival images are an indication only.

 2 x 11.5 litre potted cherry plants (Gisella 5 rootstock) (TKA1770)